How To Add A Link Section To WordPress

 Before the release of WordPress v3.5, Links were a core feature of WordPress.
 This tutorial shows you how to restore this feature to your site …

-How To Add Featured Links To Your WordPress SidebarAs you become more familiar with WordPress, you may occasionally come across something called a blogroll.
+Adding A Blogroll To The WordPress SidebarAs you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 According to official WordPress documentation